JuliaParallel/DistributedArrays.jl/docs/src/index.md

 Floating point arithmetic is not associative and this comes up when performing distributed computations over `DArray`s.
-All `DArray` operations are performed over the localparts and then aggregated.
+All `DArray` operations are performed over the `localpart` chunks and then aggregated.
 The change in ordering of the operations will change the numeric result as seen in this simple example: